How To Clean Dog Nose Prints & Drool Off Your Windows

 If your dog spends time looking out the window there’s a pretty good chance that they’re leaving a lot of doggy nose prints & drool behind.

-Luckily there are a few methods that make cleaning them up pretty easy.
-Here’s how to clean dog nose prints & drool off your windows.
+Luckily there are a few methods that make cleaning up that mess pretty easy.
+Here’s a few simple ways to clean dog nose prints & drool off your windows.

 Clean Your Windows Once a Week

 Cleaning windows is never fun, but cleaning a window that hasn’t been cleaned in over a month is way less fun than cleaning one that was cleaned last week.
 All of those dog nose prints and drool stains buildup, and the longer they sit the harder they are to remove.

 Add any windows that your dog spends a lot of time looking out of (and inevitably getting their drool & nose prints on) to your weekly cleaning routine.